CarlosHPlata/notes-vault/2-general/learning/Rust crash course - structs 2024-10-31.md

 ```

 - Structs are just the definition, to declare methods you have to use the `impl` keyword
+>methods are defined within the context of a struct (or an enum or a trait object, which we cover in [Chapter 6](https://doc.rust-lang.org/book/ch06-00-enums.html) and [Chapter 17](https://doc.rust-lang.org/book/ch17-02-trait-objects.html), respectively), and their first parameter is always `self`

+> Everything within this `impl` block will be associated with the `Rectangle` type.

+> Within an `impl` block, the type `Self` is an alias for the type that the `impl` block is for.

+> we still need to use the `&` in front of the `self` shorthand to indicate that this method borrows the `Self` instance

+> Having a method that takes ownership of the instance by using just `self` as the first parameter is rare

+> Note that we can choose to give a method the same name as one of the struct’s fields

 ```rust
 impl StructName {
   fn new() -> Self {